Search

 Submitting to Collections is a two-stage process.

-Authors interested in publishing an Academy of Management Collections must first submit a brief proposal outlining the idea for their curation of articles; see below for a detailed description of what the proposal should include.
-If the proposal is accepted, the author(s) will be invited to submit the collection – including the curating essay and the AOM-published articles – which will then be subject to a double-blind review process.
+Authors interested in submitting to Academy of Management Collections must first submit a brief proposal; see above for a detailed description of what the proposal should include.
+If the proposal is accepted, the author(s) will be invited to submit the collection – including the essay and the AOM-published articles – which will then be subject to double-blind review process.

 When authors submit their proposal to Collections, they agree to abide by the journal’s publication requirements.
 Specifically, an author must: